radh3110/EpiDemoSim-Project/README.md

 ## Running

 As can be seen, the project comprises of a number of python files.
 I shall briefly describe important files from them:
-1) ``cost.py``: This file calculates the total cost whic is associated with the lowering of susceptibility at each awareness levels.
+1) ``cost.py``: This file calculates the total cost which is associated with the lowering of susceptibility at each awareness level.

-2) ``infecting.py``: Calculates the number infected and exposed agents
+2) ``infecting.py``: Calculates the number infected and exposed agents.

-3) ``infectionProbability.py``: Calculates the probability to get infected for a susceptible individual
+3) ``infectionProbability.py``: Calculates the probability to get infected for a susceptible individual.

-4) ``recovery.py``: Calculates the number of recovered and removed agents
+4) ``recovery.py``: Calculates the number of recovered and removed agents.

 5) ``strategy.py`` : Defines the main procedure for the simulation we are running.

-6) ``suscep.py`` : Calculates the number of people who lowered their susceptibilities
+6) ``suscep.py`` : Calculates the number of people who lowered their susceptibilities.

 7) ``main.py`` : The main file to run the simulation.